 Phil Bronstein is executive chair of the board of The Center for Investigative Reporting.
-Bronstein was named to the position in April 2012, when the organization merged with The Bay Citizen.
+He was elected to the position in April 2012, when the organization merged with The Bay Citizen.
 He first joined the CIR board in 2006.
 Previously, Bronstein was editor-at-large and director of content development for Hearst Newspapers, executive vice president and editor-at-large of the San Francisco Chronicle, and the Chronicle’s editor from 2000 to 2008.
 He was editor of the San Francisco Examiner, which merged with the Chronicle in 2000, from 1991 to 2000.
-He started at the Examiner as a reporter in 1980, where he specialized in investigative projects and was a foreign correspondent for eight years and became a 1986 Pulitzer Prize finalist for his work in the Philippines.
+Bronstein started at the Examiner as a reporter in 1980.
+He specialized in investigative projects, was a foreign correspondent for eight years and became a 1986 Pulitzer Prize finalist for his work in the Philippines.
 Before joining the Examiner, Bronstein was a reporter with public television station KQED in San Francisco.

-Stephen Davis is a partner at Banneker Partners, a growth and private equity firm focused on investing in software, Internet and technology business services.
-Prior to Banneker Partners, Davis co-founded Vista Equity Partners, was a vice president at Credit Suisse First Boston, and practiced mergers and acquisitions and securities law in New York with Debevoise & Plimpton and Kirkland & Ellis.
+Stephen Davis is a partner at Banneker Partners, a growth and private equity firm focused on investing in software, internet and technology business services.
+Prior to that, Davis co-founded Vista Equity Partners, was a vice president at Credit Suisse First Boston and practiced mergers and acquisitions and securities law in New York with Debevoise & Plimpton and Kirkland & Ellis.
 He has invested actively in technology companies since 2000.
-Davis serves on the boards of several private companies including Genesys, Ancestry.com and IQMS.
+Davis serves on the boards of several private companies, including Genesys, Ancestry.com and IQMS.
 He also serves as a board member for the Glide Foundation.
-Davis graduated from Carleton College and has a J.D. and MBA from Columbia University.
+Davis graduated from Carleton College and has a J.D. and M.B.A. from Columbia University.

-Susan Mayer Hirsch is CEO of Hirsch & Associates, which works with families, foundations and corporations with the will and the means to tackle complex civic challenges, from economic equity and social justice to educational and recreational access.
-Her extraordinary knowledge of community needs, public policy and private philanthropy comes from her leadership as founding executive director of the Mimi and Peter Haas Fund, the Bay Area executive director of Strive for Five – a national campaign to promote community volunteerism and charitable giving – and manager of public affairs for McKesson Corp.
-She is a member of numerous philanthropic associations and serves on the advisory committee of the UCSF Memory & Aging Center and on the board of Education Outside.
-She received her B.A. in international economics from The George Washington University.
+Susan Mayer Hirsch is CEO of Hirsch & Associates, which works with families, foundations and corporations with the will and means to tackle complex civic challenges, from economic equity and social justice to educational and recreational access.
+Her knowledge of community needs, public policy and private philanthropy comes from her leadership as founding executive director of the Mimi and Peter Haas Fund; Bay Area executive director of Strive for Five, a national campaign to promote community volunteerism and charitable giving; and manager of public affairs for McKesson Corp.
+Hirsch is a member of numerous philanthropic associations and serves on the advisory committee of the University of California, San Francisco’s Memory and Aging Center and on the board of Education Outside.
+She received her bachelor’s degree in international economics from The George Washington University.

 Pete Kim is the CEO of MightyHive, a San Francisco-based advertising technology company.
-He previously served as global head of business development for Google Inc.’s advertising technology group and as director of product management at Yahoo Inc. He has worked with the world’s largest advertisers to improve marketing strategies across every industry vertical and has held senior positions in product management, sales and business development.
-Kim earned his undergraduate degree in biomechanical engineering from UC Berkeley and his MBA from the Wharton School of the University of Pennsylvania.
+He previously served as global head of business development for Google’s advertising technology group and as director of product management at Yahoo.
+He has worked with the world’s largest advertisers to improve marketing strategies across every industry vertical and has held senior positions in product management, sales and business development.
+Kim earned his undergraduate degree in biomechanical engineering from the University of California, Berkeley and his M.B.A. from The Wharton School of the University of Pennsylvania.

-Tom Lockard is a private investor and the independent representative of Fundrise Advisors.
+Tom Lockard is co-founder of 280 Securities, a fixed-income broker-dealer and technology company focused on bond price transparency.
+He also serves as an independent investor representative for Fundrise Advisors.
 For 30 years, he worked as a public finance investment banker at San Francisco-based Stone & Youngberg.
 Lockard has served as a trustee of the University of Pennsylvania.
-He is a Stanford University associate.
-He also is a board member of the Salesian Boys’ and Girls’ Club in San Francisco.
-Lockard earned an A.B. from Stanford and an MBA from the Wharton School of the University of Pennsylvania.
+He is a Stanford University Associate and a member of the Stanford Alumni Real Estate Council.
+He is a board member of the Salesian Boys’ and Girls’ Club in San Francisco.
+Lockard earned a bachelor’s degree from Stanford and an M.B.A. from The Wharton School of the University of Pennsylvania.

-Jonathan Logan is president of the Reva and David Logan Foundation and serves on the foundation’s board.
-He also is a board member of Frame of Mind Films, an advisory board member of the Ernest C. Withers Collection and an ex officio member of the advisory board of the Investigative Reporting Program at the UC Berkeley Graduate School of Journalism.
+Jonathan Logan is board chairman and CEO of the Jonathan Logan Family Foundation.
+He also is a board member of Frame of Mind Films, an advisory board member of the Ernest C. Withers Collection and an ex officio member of the advisory board of the Investigative Reporting Program at the University of California, Berkeley Graduate School of Journalism.
 Previously, Logan was the board chairman of the Center for AIDS Services and was a founder of The AIDS Consortium and of Our Family Coalition.
 He volunteers with Not In Our Town, COLAGE, Futures Without Violence and the Berkeley Unified School District.

 Justin Nyweide is a managing director at HMI Capital, where he also is a member of the investment committee.
-Prior to HMI Capital, he was a principal at Kohlberg Kravis Roberts & Co., where he was the lead analyst responsible for investments in the consumer, food, gaming and energy sectors at KKR’s $12 billion-plus multistrategy credit fund.
-Prior to KKR, Nyweide worked at GTCR Golder Rauner, a private equity firm, where he focused on investments in the software, information technology and business services sectors.
-He received an A.B. with honors from Harvard College.
+Prior to that, he was a principal at Kohlberg Kravis Roberts & Co., where he was the lead analyst responsible for investments in the consumer, food, gaming and energy sectors at KKR’s $12 billion-plus multistrategy credit fund.
+Nyweide also has worked at GTCR Golder Rauner, a private equity firm, where he focused on investments in the software, information technology and business services sectors.
+He received a bachelor’s degree with honors from Harvard College.

-Susan Sachs served as the president and CEO of Common Sense Media Inc. until 2011.
-She is a media consultant for startup Internet companies, advising on financing strategies and business plans.
-Sachs worked for 17 years at Time Warner Inc., during which time she held various finance, advertising and publishing positions worldwide as well as senior positions with publications such as Sports Illustrated Kids and Fortune.
+Susan Sachs served as president and COO of Common Sense Media Inc. until 2011.
+She is a media consultant for startup internet companies, advising on financing strategies and business plans.
+Sachs worked for 17 years at Time Warner Inc., during which time she held various finance, advertising and publishing positions worldwide, as well as senior positions with publications such as Sports Illustrated Kids and Fortune.
 She is a graduate of Lehigh University and the Columbia Business School.